adam-rms/app/Readme.md

 # AdamRMS App

+> [!WARNING]
+> This app has now been retired.
+[Screenshots of how it looked previously](/assets%20-%20not%20bundled/screenshots/Screenshots.md)

-The AdamRMS app is a companion to the [AdamRMS Rental Management System](https://github.com/bstudios/adam-rms)
+The AdamRMS app is a companion to the [AdamRMS Rental Management System](https://github.com/adam-rms/adam-rms)

 # Debugging locally